 Adding Links in the Web Player

 The web player lets you create clickable canvases that can link to external websites or specific bookmarks within your scene.
-This feature allows for a range of creative uses, such as:

 - Adding call-to-action buttons like “Shop Now” or “Learn More.”